Teaching & Learning

 A student’s culminating experience may be drawn from among the options found in the University of Miami Bulletin: (a) a thesis requiring 6 credits of independent research; those six credits will be in addition to the the student’s 30-credit program of study; (b) a comprehensive examination; or (c) a final project that serves to apply and to synthesize the student’s program of study.
 The final project may make use of non-written media, such as a video or a display, that are actually used to teach and/or to train people where the content is taken from one or more LLLMS fields, as appropriate.

-TAL 681 Principles of Curriculum Development and Classroom Management for TESOL
+TAL 681 Principles of Curriculum Development and Engagement for TESOL

 TAL 682 Methods of Teaching Content Areas in TESOL

-TAL 683 Introduction to Theories and Practice of Teaching English to Speakers of Other Languages
+TAL 683 Introduction to Theories and Practice of TESOL

 TAL 684 Advanced Techniques in TESOL